 My greatest teacher was a graphic designer named Milton Glaser.
 People speak of his accomplishments — the logo, the Bob Dylan portrait, so many other iconic works.
 But I was more touched by the man than the work, by his heart, by his awareness of the power of the arts to transform culture and consciousness.

-One day Milton and I were walking in Greenwich Village.
-I had so many visions and intuitions at the time, so much was bubbling up inside of me.
-He must have sensed this, because suddenly, without any prompting, he said, “Martin, they won’t get you at first.
+One day Milton and I were walking in Greenwich Village, discussing the role of the icon in our modern world.
+I was sharing my vision for a new iconography, and also, how I felt so alone in my vision.
+He must have sensed that something was stirring, because without any prompting, he said, “Martin, they won’t get you at first.
 But whatever is stirring inside of you, one day it will be self-evident.”

-I have no idea how he knew, but he knew — that one day Wellgorithms and the innerNet would be self-evident.
+I have no idea how he knew, but he knew — that one day this new iconography would be self-evident.